femboyfin/dbdideas/survivor_perks.md

 - Add the "linger" effect from Teamwork: Power of Two
   - Quality of life change to make it a bit more forgiving when looping with friends.
 - No longer deactivates if you yourself are the Obsession
-  - Minor buff that simply makes it so being turned into the obsession by another perk doesn't have the potential to complete nullify your already mid-tier perk.
+  - Minor buff that simply makes it so being turned into the obsession by another perk doesn't have the potential to completely nullify your already mid-tier perk.

 ## [Blood Rush](<https://deadbydaylight.wiki.gg/wiki/Blood_Rush>) 📉 🧑‍🤝‍🧑 🔬